-- There are around 600 different species of Aloe.
+- There are around 600 different species of Aloe

-- Aloe vera grows best in hot and dry climates.
+- Aloe vera grows best in hot and dry climates

-- Aloe vera plants can live up to 100 years in the wild.
+- Aloe vera plants can live up to 100 years in the wild

-- The healing gel of Aloe vera is about 96% water.
+- The healing gel of Aloe vera is about 96% water

 Active Components in Aloe Vera

 So, what exactly makes Aloe vera worthy of this hype?
 Surely it must have some sort of unique compound that makes it so incredible, right?
 Well although Aloe vera is incredible, it’s not because of some secret ingredient.

 These vitamins are needed for a lot of different processes in our body and helping to maintain healthy skin is one of them.

 These enzymes are also useful for reducing inflammation both internally when eaten and externally when used topically.

-Aloe vera contains 12 different ones that work as laxatives, antibacterials, antivirals, and pain relievers.
+Aloe vera contains 12 different ones that work as laxatives, antibacterial, antivirals, and pain relievers.